• Skip to primary navigation

 Outdoor runners often find treadmills to be debilitatingly boring.
 Video content can make a big difference.
 Many of the newer treadmills include video content filmed outdoors.
 Larger screens that fill the console make it feel like you are actually on the road.
 Additionally, smart treadmills incline and adjust speed automatically, allowing you to run hands-free like you would outside.

 Treadmills are no longer torture devices that sit in a dusty basement only to be used on gloomy, rainy days!
-You can use and enjoy a treadmill indoors to benefit your running outdoors.
+You can use and enjoy a treadmill indoors to improve your outdoor running.

 Are Treadmills Bad For Knees And Joints?